iLib-js/ilib-lint/README.md

   with status 2 if there are errors, and status 0 if there are warnings.
 This flag allows you to squelch the warnings and only fail a script if there are actual errors.
+* formatter - name the formatter to use to format the results
+* list - list out all the known rulesets and all of the known plugins: parsers, rules, and formatters.
+This can assist you with creating your own configuration.
 * locales - Locales you want your app to support globally.
 Value is a comma-separated list of BCP-47 style locale tags.
 File types can override this list.
   Default: the top 20 locales on the internet by traffic.